learn-academy-2022-golf/text-based-game-labyrinth-of-last-breath/README.md

-    puts - Your plane bound for Fiji has been .reversed to Ijif and you have entered the Rubyverse. player variable gets.chomp - For mustering purposes tell us your name puts - Thank you #{player}, this may be the last gem you have to offer, answer the next question carefully. gets -
+    puts - Your plane bound for Fiji has been .reversed to Ijif and you have entered the Rubyverse. player variable gets.chomp - For mustering purposes tell us your name puts - Thank you #{player}, this may be the last gem you have to offer, answer the next question carefully.

+    -Having difficulties with stirng interpolation with 'puts', maybe it doesn't take variables outside it's scope?
+Will come back to this.
+        -DISCOVERED SYNTACTICAL ISSUE!
+EVEN THOUGH PUTS HAS SINGLE QUOTATIONS, IF THERE IS STRING INTERPOLATION USE DOUBLE QUOTES!! gets -

 Game Rules